Spot Regressions with Candlesticks: Introduction

-Having established the candlestick-based spot covariance estimator, I further develop a formal procedure for inference on the spot covariance matrix.
-While recent studies have investigated candlestick-based inference for spot variances (e.g., \cite{li2024reading,bollerslev2024optimal}), inference methods for spot covariances remain underexplored.
-To address this gap, I develop a hypothesis test and corresponding test statistic.
-I show that this test statistic can be approximated by a limiting variable whose distribution can be characterized via Monte Carlo simulations under the null hypothesis.
-Accordingly, I determine the critical values by simulating the quantiles of the limiting variable.
-This inference procedure yields a test with asymptotically correct size.
-Moreover, a finite sample simulation study shows that the proposed test has reasonable size control and a notable increase in power, relative to the return-based test, particularly pronounced in small samples.
+Having established the candlestick-based estimator, I further develop a formal inference procedure on spot betas using the proposed estimator.
+While recent studies have investigated candlestick-based inference on spot volatility functionals (e.g., \cite{li2024reading,bollerslev2024optimal}), inference methods for spot betas remain underexplored.
+To address this gap, I propose a hypothesis test and associated test statistic.
+I show that this test statistic can be approximated by a limiting variable whose distribution under the null hypothesis can be characterized via simulations.
+Accordingly, I compute the critical values by simulating the quantiles of that limiting variable.
+The resulting procedure delivers a test with asymptotically correct size.
+A finite-sample simulation study further demonstrates that the test exhibits reasonable size control and achieves substantially higher power than its return-based counterpart (\cite{bollerslev2024optimalspotregressions}).

-Motivated by the recent work of \cite{liu2021risks}, I apply the candlestick-based estimation and inference framework to examine the market neutrality of Bitcoin, a popular cryptocurrency.
-In recent years, cryptocurrencies have become increasingly common in both institutional and retail portfolios.\footnote{In 2017, Bitcoin futures were introduced by the Chicago Mercantile Exchange (CME).
-Later, several cryptocurrency ETFs were launched in January 2024, allowing the investors to gain exposure to different cryptocurrencies such as Bitcoin.} However, their market exposure remains a subject of debate among academics and practitioners.
-Crypto advocates often frame Bitcoin as ``digital gold'' due to its potential hedging properties.
-In a similar vein, \cite{liu2021risks} find limited evidence of systematic exposure of crypto assets to the market risk.
-Using the proposed candlestick-based spot estimator, I provide a more granular approach to this empirical question, offering deeper insights into the risk characteristics of crypto assets.